Archive | December, 2025

 “funded by the Carnegie Corporation of New York, Charles and Lynn Schusterman Family Philanthropies, Gates Foundation, Heising-Simons Foundation, Overdeck Family Foundation, W.K.
 Kellogg Foundation, Walton Family Foundation, and the William and Flora Hewlett Foundation.”
 The 2018 donation of $15 million included giving by Carnegie (TIN 13-1628151) $200,000, Overdeck (TIN 26-4377643) $390,000, Gates (TIN 56-2618866) $1,500,000 and Schusterman (TIN 73-1312965) $5,689,700.

-It is very clear that EdReports, starting with its founding, is a billionaire sponsored organization.
+It is very clear that EdReports, based on its funding, is a billionaire sponsored organization.

-EdReports rates curricula for their alignment to Common Core and the science of reading (SoR).
+EdReports rates curricula for their alignment to Common Core and (SoR).
 In 2021, they gave both Lucy Calkins’s Units of Study and Fountas and Pinnell’s reading curricula, which were the most widely used reading curricula in America, its lowest ratings.

 The National Council on Teacher Quality (NCTQ) is another billionaire funded organization selling SoR.
 Among their 5 action plans they highlight EdRepors in plan four.
 NCTQ claims it addresses “the use of high-quality curricula aligned to the science of reading.”
 They advise schools to sign on with EdReports which reviews reading materials and lets client schools know about their alignment with SoR.

 For the billionaires this is all about monetizing education and controlling the source of curriculum.
-A key driver for this corporate takeover is so called High Quality Instructional Materials (HQIM) and being certified as such by EdReports.
+A key driver for this corporate takeover is their creation of High Quality Instructional Materials to be certified as such by EdReports.
 Whenever the words “high quality” are used to promote something in education, it is a good bet that swamp land is being sold.

 Amplify is an edtech company controlled by billionaire Laurene Powell Jobs.
 On the Amplify website the HQIM rating is described: